KrishManohar/userdocs/local_programs/Windows/nwgat/readme.md

 ### lftp in a portable set-up on Windows using ConEmu

-This project is based on the work and release from this page - [https://nwgat.ninja/lftp-for-windows/](https://nwgat.ninja/lftp-for-windows/)
+This project is based on the solution documented here - [https://nwgat.ninja/lftp-for-windows/](https://nwgat.ninja/lftp-for-windows/)

 What is this?
 ---